learn-co-curriculum/dsc-word-vectorization-lab/README.md

-# Word Vectorization Lab
+# Word Vectorization - Lab

-## Problem Statement
+## Introduction

-In this lab, we'll learn how totokenize and vectorize text documents, create an use a Bag of Words, and identify words unique to individual documents using TF-IDF Vectorization.
+In this lab, we'll learn how tokenize and vectorize text documents, create an use a Bag of Words, and identify words unique to individual documents using TF-IDF Vectorization.

 ## Objectives

+You will be able to:

 * Tokenize a corpus of words and identify the different choices to be made while parsing them.
 * Use a Count Vectorization strategy to create a Bag of Words
-* Use TF-IDF Vectorization with multiple documents to identify words that are important/unique to certain documents.
+* Use TF-IDF Vectorization with multiple documents to identify words that are important/unique to certain documents

+## Let's get started!

 Run the cell below to import everything necessary for this lab.